2026 Ragdale Ring

 Additional programming on this date includes facepainting, arts and crafts, and a special appearance from the Well-Balanced Dads

-12:30 PM Campus open: enjoy a Picnic Along the Prairie, tour the grounds, and explore Front of House
+12:30 PM Campus open: enjoy a picnic along the prairie and tour the Ragdale grounds and gardens

 1:30-2:00 PM Well-Balanced Dads